drackham/fibonacci/jarvis-mcmc_api/docs/api.rst

 API
 =========================================

-The Fibonacci API is a REST api with one call.
+The Jarvis-MCMC API is a REST api with one call.
 All data is returned in JSON format.

-/fibonacci/list
+/jarvis-mcmc/list
 ------------------------

 Purpose: Return a list containing the requested count of Fibonacci numbers.